lf-edge/ekuiper/README.md

   }
   ```

-- Kuiper subscribe from EdgeX ZeroMQ message bus, and analyze data with SQL: ``SELECT * FROM demo WHERE temperature > 50``.
+- eKuiper subscribe from EdgeX ZeroMQ message bus, and analyze data with SQL: ``SELECT * FROM demo WHERE temperature > 50``.
 90% of data will be filtered by the rule.

 - The analysis result are sent to [nop sink](docs/en_US/rules/sinks/nop.md), all of the result data will be ignored.